Sitting Is The New Smoking, How Your Chiro Or Physio Can Help You Sit More Comfortably

 Beth is an accountant who was right in the middle of tax season.
 This meant she was spending countless hours working at her computer.
 After a couple weeks, she started having trouble sitting for more than 20 minutes before her back started to get sore.

 Even with taking more frequent breaks, Beth was not able to shake her back pains.
 Finally, she decided to visit her chiropractor.
 She was given advice on how to set up her desk properly and stretches to target areas that had tightened up.
 She received adjustments to her lower back.

 After a few visits, she started feeling better and was able to finish her work and help her clients with their taxes.

-Many upper and lower back problems these days can be partly blamed on long periods spent sitting on our bums.
+Nowadays, many upper and lower back problems can be partially blamed on long hours spent sitting on our seats.
 Let us start from the top.

 Upper Cross Syndrome

 When you sit and work at a computer for example, many of us find ourselves reaching out to our keyboards and mice, looking down at our screens, leaning forward with our head as we type.